aws/aws-advanced-jdbc-wrapper/examples/SpringHibernateBalancedReaderOneDataSourceExample/CUSTOM_ANNOTATIONS.md

 ## Overview

-The SpringHibernateBalancedReaderOneDataSourceExample demonstrates a **single datasource approach** for load-balanced read-write and read-only connections using the AWS Advanced JDBC Driver's built-in Read/Write Splitting Plugin.
+The SpringHibernateBalancedReaderOneDataSourceExample demonstrates a **single datasource approach** for load-balanced read-write and read-only connections using the AWS Advanced JDBC Wrapper's built-in Read/Write Splitting Plugin.
 Unlike the TwoDataSourceExample, this approach does **not** use custom annotations for datasource routing.

 ## Key Difference from TwoDataSourceExample